simongussenhoven/smikkelweb/README.md

     - EMAIL_PASSWORD=
     - EMAIL_PORT=

-  - run 'npm run dev' to start the development environment
+  - run 'npm run dev' to start the development environment here: https://github.com/simongussenhoven/smikkelweb/actions

+# development general
+  - Please use a feature branch and use merge request and do not push directly to main
+  - After a feature was merged from to main, you can see the deoply and build process

 # Backend

  - Database: MongoDB